-"RHAA035: PLC1: Error has been responded for device write command (Error Code: 2 [02])"
+"RHAA035: PLC1: Error has been responded for device write command (Error Code: 2 [02H])"

-- Please refer to the manual of the External Device for more detail of received error codes. - Please refer to "When an error message is displayed (Error code list)" of "Maintenance/ Troubleshooting" for a common error message to the driver.
+- Refer to your External Device manual for details on received error codes. - Refer to "When an error is displayed (Error Code List)" in "Maintenance/Troubleshooting Manual" for details on the error messages common to the driver.